jaythad13/Mathematikezettelkasten/Riemann surfaces and algebraic curves --- math-199DR/notes/Topological invariants of a surface.md

 ###### _proof sketch:_

-Essentially, we use the [[Calculus --- spivak/notes/Integration over closed rectangles#_corollary _ any upper sum is greater than any lower sum|common refinement trick]] just as we did to prove [[Simplicial homology and graph theory --- math-145/notes/Continuous and differentiable winding number#_theorem _ the continuous winding number theorem|the continuous winding number theorem]].
+Essentially, we use the [[Calculus --- spivak/notes/Integration over closed rectangles#_corollary _ any upper sum is greater than any lower sum|common refinement trick]] just as we did to prove [[Simplicial homology and random walks --- math-145/notes/Continuous and differentiable winding number#_theorem _ the continuous winding number theorem|the continuous winding number theorem]].

 A refinement of a triangulation involves a triangulation of each triangle.
 By checking manually, one can see that any triangulation of a triangle still has the same Euler characteristic.
 Thus, the refinement of any triangulation of a surface still has the same Euler characteristic.